 The Report describes groundwater production on the Reservation, including production from wells on trust lands that is permitted by ACWA, as well as production from non-Tribal water agency wells on fee and trust lands.
-The total face value of the 19 Groundwater Production Permits (GPP) issued by ACWA was 10,014 AF in WY 2023, an increase of 314 AF compared to WY 2022.
-The total reported production by wells with GPPs in WY 2023 was 7,522 AF.
+The total face value of the 19 Groundwater Production Permits (GPP) issued by ACWA was 9,804 AF in WY 2024, a decrease of 210 AF compared to WY 2023.
+The total reported production by wells with GPPs in WY 2024 was 7,794 AF.
 Currently, ACWA-issued GPPs for groundwater producers on Allotted Trust and Tribal lands do not account for water production on fee lands or production by CVWD on Allotted Trust land.

 The goal of the Report is to inventory all groundwater production on ACIR regardless of well ownership or land status.
-The lack of recent production data by non-Tribal water agency wells is considered a data gap that will need to be addressed in future Reports.
-In the Report for WY 2023, the most recently available non-Tribal water agency data from calendar year 2018 was used together with ACWA-issued GPP data to estimate that total groundwater production on the Reservation in WY 2023 was approximately 16,322 AF.
+The lack of recent production data by non-Tribal water agency wells is considered a data gap that will be addressed in future Reports as data become available.
+In the Report for WY 2024, the most recently available non-Tribal water agency data from calendar year 2018 was used together with ACWA-issued GPP data to estimate that total groundwater production on the Reservation in WY 2024 was approximately 16,594 AF.